Myotonic dystrophy: Epidemiology

 The prevalence of DM1 ranges from 5 to 20 per 100,000 (1:20,000–1:5000).
-Up to 48 per 100,000 (1:2100) of individuals tested positive for the mutation of DM1 in New York, although not all of these individuals would have become symptomatic.
+Up to 48 per 100,000 (1:2100) individuals tested positive for the mutation of DM1 in New York, although not all of these individuals would have become symptomatic.
 Again in New York, premutations for DM1 were found in 191 per 100,000 (1:525).
-DM2 prevalence is not known, but genetic studies estimate it to be as high as 1:1830.
+DM2 prevalence is unknown, but genetic studies estimate it to be as high as 1:1830.
 DM affects males and females approximately equally.
 About 30,000 people in the United States are affected.
 In most populations, DM1 appears to be more common than DM2.
 However, recent studies suggest that type 2 may be as common as type 1 among people in Germany and Finland.

 DM1 is the most common form of myotonic muscular dystrophy diagnosed in children, with a prevalence ranging from 1 per 100,000 in Japan to 3–15 per 100,000 in Europe.
 The prevalence may be as high as 1 in 500 in regions such as Quebec, possibly due to the founder effect.
 The incidence of congenital myotonic dystrophy is thought to be about 1:20,000.

 History

-Myotonic dystrophy was first described by a German physician, Hans Gustav Wilhelm Steinert, who first published a series of 6 cases of the condition in 1909.
+Myotonic dystrophy was first described by a German physician, Hans Gustav Wilhelm Steinert, who first published a series of six cases of the condition in 1909.
 Isolated case reports of myotonia had been published previously, including reports by Frederick Eustace Batten and Hans Curschmann, and type 1 myotonic dystrophy is therefore sometimes known as Curschmann-Batten-Steinert syndrome.
 The underlying cause of type 1 myotonic dystrophy was determined in 1992.

 Research directions

 Altered splicing of the muscle-specific chloride channel 1 (ClC-1) has been shown to cause the myotonic phenotype of DM1 and is reversible in mouse models using Morpholino antisense to modify splicing of ClC-1 mRNA.

-Some small studies have suggested that imipramine, clomipramine and taurine may be useful in the treatment of myotonia.
+Some small studies have suggested that imipramine, clomipramine, and taurine may be useful in the treatment of myotonia.
 However, due to the weak evidence and potential side effects such as cardiac arrhythmias, these treatments are rarely used.
-A recent study in December 2015 showed that a common FDA approved antibiotic, Erythromycin reduced myotonia in mice.
+A recent study in December 2015 showed that a common FDA-approved antibiotic, erythromycin, reduced myotonia in mice.
 Human studies are planned for erythromycin.
 Erythromycin has been used successfully in patients with gastric issues.